ShubhJoshi-557/Sorting-Visualizer/README.md

 # Sorting-Visializer
-A visualizer for commonly used sorting algorithms.
+A visualizer for commonly used sorting algorithms

 # Check it out !